Custom PHP Assignments

 Heads up!
 This article contains PHP code and is intended for developers.
 We offer this code as a courtesy, but don’t provide support for code customizations or 3rd party development.

-With Custom PHP Publishing Assignments you can get all the data available in the variables, URLs and even the database.
+With Custom PHP Publishing Conditions you can get all the data available in the variables, URLs and even the database.
 Then you can do all kinds of checks on these data.

-The main point of Custom PHP Publishing Assignments is that you always need to return either a TRUE or a FALSE value.
-For TRUE the assignment is valid and vice versa.
+The main point of Custom PHP Publishing Conditions is that you always need to return either a TRUE or a FALSE value.
+For TRUE the condition is valid and vice versa.
 Here’s an example:

 if ($variable == 'value') {